For Children, Teens, and Parents

 Therapy Can Help You And Your Child Work Together To Manage Their Chronic Illness

-Chronic illness therapy can help you and your child figure out their new normal, develop a gameplan for treating symptoms, and improve your relationship in the process.
-My approach is highly individualized and varies from client to client.
-Although I work with kids most of the time, sometimes I work with the parents individually.
-It all depends on you and your child’s situation.
+Chronic illness therapy and medical coping support can help you and your child figure out their new normal, develop a plan for treating symptoms, and improve your relationship in the process.

-How I Help Kids Navigate Chronic Illness
+How Dr. Anna Helps Kids Navigate Chronic Illness

 For instance, a child who needs insulin might think “My friends will think I’m weird if they see me take my insulin, so I’ll take it later.”
 In this way, their difficulty adhering to a regimen is likely tied to worries about what other people think of them.
 CBT can help kids identify their worries and replace negative thoughts with more balanced thinking, allowing them to feel better about themselves and their condition.